Markvanderuit/dual_hierarchy_tsne/README.md

   cmake ..
   make
 ```
 Mote that, on the very first run of any application including the built libraries, CUDA's compute cache is still being built for FAISS.
-The KNN search hence may take a long time on a first run.
+The KNN search hence may take a very long time on a first run.

 ## Usage